jupyterkat/musecat/README.md

 a (mostly) pure-rust discord music bot. made for small servers

+features:
+- slash commands only
+- everyone can command the bot, it's a free-for-all
+- seeking

 ## building

 please have the latest stable version of rust ready, instructions to install are at https://www.rust-lang.org/tools/install